Dramatycznie/AO3_Scraper/README.md

 - Downloads bookmarks to different folders based on fandoms, and names the files based on the title and authors.
 - Supports downloading bookmarked series.
 - Allows user to choose format when downloading bookmarks (HTML, MOBI, EPUB, PDF, AZW3).
-- **New:** Checks bookmarks for updates and downloads them accordingly (EPUB only).
+- **New:** Checks bookmarks for updates and downloads them accordingly (HTML, EPUB, PDF).

 # Dependencies
 - Python 3
 - PIP
-- requests library
+- requests
-- BeautifulSoup library
+- BeautifulSoup
-- tqdm library
+- tqdm
+- colorama
+- ebooklib
+- pypdf2

 # How to use
 Run the script yourself or use the release.